Mortrack/Mortrack_ML_Library/README.md

 This will appear as a commented section just before the code of that method and there you you will also have at your disposal an example code.
 5. Use the code example as a reference to apply it according to your needs in the "main.py" file identified in step 2.

-NOTE: As a bonus, this API also some linear algebra mathematical tools that you can find in the file named "MortrackLinearAlgebraLibrary.py" located in "/MortrackAPI/linearAlgebra/".
+NOTE: As a bonus, this API also has some linear algebra mathematical tools that you can find in the file named "MortrackLinearAlgebraLibrary.py" located in "/MortrackAPI/linearAlgebra/".
 The documentation on how to use it is also in commented sections within the file just like in the machine learning library file (MortrackML_Library.py).

 ### Simple and compact code example